BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/2-Available-technology/SkyScan_1276.rst

    :width: 1000px
    :align: center

-*Common applications of in vivo microCT*
+*Common applications of microCT for biological and material science*

 .. raw:: html